csanadpoda/tutorials/LLM translation with monitoring/README.md

 # LLM Translation App with Monitoring

-A Dockerized application for translating text using OpenAI's API with built-in monitoring through Prometheus and Grafana.
+A Dockerized application for translating text using (Azure) OpenAI's API with built-in monitoring through Prometheus and Grafana.

 ## Table of Contents